 TBI (Traumatic Brain Injury) is a term frequently found in the medical records of car accident victims, but its meaning is often misunderstood.
-Confusion stems from the broad definition of the term, which encompasses many degrees of severity, to the nature of brain injuries themselves.
+Confusion stems from the broad definition of the term, which encompasses many degrees of severity, and the nature of brain injuries themselves.
 TBIs can make a variety of mental processes more difficult, including the ability to understand information.
 It can take time for people who have sustained a TBI to fully grasp what has happened to them.
 In severe cases, it may be impossible.

 What is a Traumatic Brain Injury?

 A traumatic brain injury is any kind of injury that interferes with the way the brain normally works.
 TBIs can range from mild (concussion) to severe (oxygen deprivation).
 TBIs may or may not involve loss of consciousness or obvious visible trauma.
-The most common symptom of TBI is memory loss, but there can be many effects including physical problems (coordination, fatigue) cognitive problems (concentration, memory, and processing problems) and emotional and behavioral problems (restlessness, mood swings, lethargy, lack of self-awareness).
+The most stereotypical symptom of TBI is memory loss, but there can be many other effects as well, including physical, cognitive, emotional, and behavioral.
 TBIs can cause personality changes and decreased functioning that can be very distressing to victims and family members.
-The type of symptoms result, at least partly, from the location of the injury on the brain.
-In most TBIs, multiple areas of the brain are affected.

 How TBIs Have Been Diagnosed in the Past